clickwork-git/footnotes/README.md

 The plugin allows to add footnotes in an easy way to a text.
 There is no need for numbering the footnotes.

-The footnotes have a link to go back to the previous reading position.
+The references have a link to go back to the previous reading position.

 The plugin uses Footnoted from Jacob Heftmann: